FarmBot-Docs/farmbot-genesis/v1.7/assembly/supporting-infrastructure/wood-posts.md

 # Step 1: Dig post holes

-Dig post holes approximately 400mm deep using a shovel, auger, post hole digger, pick axe, and/or other appropriate gardening tools according to the spacing diagram shown below. **Keep in mind that the outer dimensions of your supporting infrastructure must not exceed [the maximum bed size](raised-bed.md#maximum-raised-bed-size) for your FarmBot**.
+Dig post holes approximately 400mm deep using a shovel, auger, post hole digger, pick axe, and/or other appropriate gardening tools according to the spacing diagram shown below. **Keep in mind that the outer dimensions of your supporting infrastructure must not exceed the [maximum size limit](../supporting-infrastructure.md#maximum-size) for your FarmBot**.

 {%
 include callout.html